frankfle/iOSExample/README.md

 but normally this is where service code or disk storage code would go.
 In more complex situations, it may be advantageous to use a Repository to manage multiple data stores.

+## SwiftUI View Extraction

+The declarative syntax and view binding features of SwiftUI making it much easier to extract and reuse SwiftUI views.
+With this in mind, any grouping of SwiftUI primitive views is an excellent candidate for extraction, naming, and reuse.
+Liberal extraction will create small, easy to read, reusable views.

+## Swift UI Data Binding

+`@State` binding should be used for internal view implementations, and @ObservableObject and @EnvironmentObject should be used for app state objects (such as ViewModels).

 ## Unit Tests

 The ViewModel and the Datastore are both fully unit tested, but the SwiftUI views are not unit tested.
 Unit